aztecrex/presenter-webui/README.md

 - `./test.sh` to run unit tests
 - `./run.sh` to run webpack dev server
 - `./build.sh` to build static site; results in `./build/`
+- `./publish.sh` to publish static site to origin bucket (see provisioning)

+## Provisioning

+The site is deployed to AWS S3 and delivered from that origin through AWS CloudFront.
+Provisioning templatesa are provided.
+Provisioning tooling is WIP

+- `provision/runtime.yaml` provision runtime services S3, CloudFront, Route 53, etc.
+- `provision/pipeline.yaml` provision the continuous delivery pipeline